Vision and Language

-Jordan, T.R., Almabruk, A.A.A., Gadalla, E.M., McGowan, V.A., White, S.J., Abedipour, L., & Paterson K.B. (in press).
-Reading Direction and the Central Perceptual Span: Evidence from Arabic and English.
-Psychonomic Bulletin & Review.
+Jordan, T.R., Almabruk, A.A.A., Gadalla, E.M., McGowan, V.A., White, S.J., Abedipour, L., & Paterson K.B.
+(2014).
+Reading direction and the central perceptual span: Evidence from Arabic and English.
+Psychonomic Bulletin & Review, 21, 505-511.

-McGowan, V.A., White, S.J., Jordan, T.R., & Paterson, K.B. (in press).
+McGowan, V.A., White, S.J., Jordan, T.R., & Paterson, K.B.
+(2014).
 Aging and the use of inter-word spaces during reading: Evidence from eye movements.
-Psychonomic Bulletin & Review.
+Psychonomic Bulletin & Review, 21, 740-747.

 Paterson, K.B., Read J., McGowan, V.A,. & Jordan, T.R. (in press).
 Children and adults both see “pirates” in “parties”: Letter-position effects for developing readers and skilled adult readers.
 Developmental Science.